MatthewForrester/TVTower/docs/manual_en.md

 This is used for the acquisition and sale of films.
 On the left you can see the agent behind his desk.
 On the right there's a bookcase.
 In the centre is your suitcase.
 If you have come straight from the archive, it may contain the films that you've selected to sell.
 If you want to sell them, left-click on them and click on the movie agent with the film.
 Then the film is gone.
 But whether it will turn up in the bookcase again is uncertain.

 Turning to acquisition, there are two methods.
 The first one is the films in the bookcase.
 Move the mouse pointer over the slipcases and it will bring up information about the respective film.
 The price, course.
 It states whether or not you can afford it.
 More important for the audience ratings, however, are the bars for Speed, Box Office and Critics.
 And also the Topicality.
-This descreases with every broadcast.
+This decreases with every broadcast.
 And with it the monetary value of the film.
 If the film isn't broadcast for a while, the Topicality will return to a certain level.

 How the films' attributes are to be assessed, described by STARSCRazy: